learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 Yuck!
 Not only is this rather ugly, it's also kind of confusing.
 What happens here?
-Well, we pattern match on our tree and name its root element `x` (that's becomes the `'P'` in the root) and its left sub-tree `l`.
+Well, we pattern match on our tree and name its root element `x` (that's becomes the `'P'` in the root) and its left subtree `l`.
-Instead of giving a name to its right sub-tree, we further pattern match on it.
+Instead of giving a name to its right subtree, we further pattern match on it.
-We continue this pattern matching until we reach the sub-tree whose root is our `'W'`.
+We continue this pattern matching until we reach the subtree whose root is our `'W'`.
-Once we've done this, we rebuild the tree, only the sub-tree that contained the `'W'` at its root now has a `'P'`.
+Once we've done this, we rebuild the tree, only the subtree that contained the `'W'` at its root now has a `'P'`.

 Is there a better way of doing this?
 How about we make our function take a tree along with a list of directions.